SuperDARN/rst/README.md

 3. Run `make.build` from the command line.
 You may need to change directory to `$RSTPATH/build/script`.
    This runs a helper script that sets up other compiling code.

+   If you are running macOS Sierra or later, you may have trouble for this step and step 4 if you run the commands in iTerm.app, due to a non-standard bash implimentation.
+These can be avoided by running the installation in a xterm terminal like XQuartz.

 4. In the same directory run `make.code superdarn rst` to compile all of the code.
    This runs a script to find all of the source codes and compile them into binaries.